Alain Goriely: Curves and filaments

 Over the years, Goriely has made important contributions to the modeling and analysis of filaments.
 Elastic curves can be modeled through the Kirchhoff equations that take into account bending, shearing, and extension.
 Within this context, in 1998 he identified a new type of instability driven by curvature.
-He showed that a torsional instability of filaments under tension can result in the formation of structures with opposite chirality for which he coined the word tendril perversion.
+He showed that a torsional instability of filaments under tension can result in the formation of structures with opposite chirality for which he coined the term tendril perversion.
 Other contributions in this area include a complete classification of static solutions, the discovery of new exact dynamical solutions for the Kirchhoff elastic rods, and the development of new geometric methods to prove stability through the positive definiteness of the second variation.
 With colleagues, he provided a complete classification of uniform equilibria, and built the first three-dimensional theory for the nonlinear dynamics of elastic tubes conveying a fluid, studied the twining of vines, proved the existence of compact waves traveling on nonlinear rods, the inversion of curvature in bacteria, the growth of stems, the mechanics of seed expulsion, the shape and mechanics of proteins, and a full theory of growing and remodeling elastic rods suitable to describe many biological structures.
-With colleagues, he used this framework to develop a theory of plant tropism that include multiple stimuli.
+With colleagues, he used this framework to develop a theory of plant tropism that includes multiple stimuli.